-A "phonogram" is defined in the law as the fixation of the sounds of a performance or other sounds, or of a representation of sounds, other than in the form of a fixation incorporated in a cinematographic or other audiovisual work.108 In other words, a phonogram is a sound recording, made in any format (CD, cassette, MP3, etc.) but not the sound of a film, television show or computer game (these would be audiovisual works).
-All reproductions, sales, exchanges, leases and communication to the public require the producer's authorization.109 The producer further enjoys the economic right to distribute, by sale or transfer of ownership, the original and copies of the phonogram, unless they have already been subjected to authorized distribution.110 This embodies the concept of the first sale doctrine, meaning the exclusive rights in a particular recording expire on the first authorized sale.
-The producer also has the right to import copies for communication to the public.111
+A "phonogram" is defined in the law as the fixation of the sounds of a performance or other sounds, or of a representation of sounds, other than in the form of a fixation incorporated in a cinematographic or other audiovisual work.111 In other words, a phonogram is a sound recording, made in any format (CD, cassette, MP3, etc.) but not the sound of a film, television show or computer game (these would be audiovisual works).
+All reproductions, sales, exchanges, leases and communication to the public require the producer's authorization.112 The producer further enjoys the economic right to distribute, by sale or transfer of ownership, the original and copies of the phonogram, unless they have already been subjected to authorized distribution.113

-107 Law on Copyright and Related Rights, Art.
+110 Law on Copyright and Related Rights, Art.
 53 (1)

-108 Law on Copyright and Related Rights, Art.
+111 Law on Copyright and Related Rights, Art.
 2 (j)